-There is currently an outbreak of Meningococcal W (MenW) in Central Australia affecting parts of the Northern Territory (NT), Queensland (QLD), South Australia (SA) and Western Australia (WA).
+An outbreak of Meningococcal W (MenW) occurred in Central Australia from September to December 2017, which affected parts of the Northern Territory (NT), Queensland (QLD), South Australia (SA) and Western Australia (WA).

-This outbreak is mostly affecting young Aboriginal and Torres Strait Islander people in remote Central Australian communities.
+This outbreak mostly affected young Aboriginal and Torres Strait Islander people in remote Central Australian communities.

-In response to this outbreak, four states and territories have started a meningococcal ACWY vaccination program for individuals in affected communities.
-This vaccine protects against meningococcal types A, C, W and Y. The vaccination program will be run by each state and is time limited.
+In response to this outbreak, four states and territories started meningococcal ACWY vaccination programs for individuals in affected communities.
+This vaccine protects against meningococcal types A, C, W and Y. These vaccination programs are being run by each state and territory, and are time limited.